- Home

 Risk factors include:

-- Smoking – cigarette smokers are up to three times more likely than non-smokers to develop bladder cancer.
+Smoking | People who smoke are up to 3 times more likely than non-smokers to develop bladder cancer. |

-- Older age – about 90% of people diagnosed with bladder cancer in Australia are over 60.
+Older age | About 90% of people diagnosed with bladder cancer in Australia are aged over 60. |

-- Being male – men are around three times more likely than women to develop bladder cancer.
+Being male | Men are about 3 times more likely than women to develop bladder cancer. |

-- Chemical exposure at work – chemicals called aromatic amines, benzene products and aniline dyes are linked to bladder cancer.
-These chemicals are used in rubber and plastics manufacturing, in the dye industry, and sometimes in the work of painters, machinists, printers, hairdressers, firefighters and truck drivers.
+Chemical exposure at work | Chemicals called aromatic amines, benzene products and aniline dyes are linked to bladder cancer.
+These chemicals are used in rubber and plastics manufacturing, in the dye industry, and sometimes in the work of painters, machinists, printers, hairdressers, firefighters and truck drivers. |

-- Long-term catheter use – using urinary catheters over a long period may be linked with squamous cell carcinoma.
+Long-term catheter use | Using urinary catheters over a long period may be linked with squamous cell carcinoma of the bladder. |

-- Previous cancer treatments – these include the chemotherapy drug cyclophosphamide and radiation therapy to the pelvic area.
+Previous cancer treatments | These include the chemotherapy drug cyclophosphamide and radiation therapy to the pelvic area. |

-- Diabetes treatment – the diabetes drug pioglitazone can increase the risk of bladder cancer.
+Diabetes treatment | The diabetes drug pioglitazone can increase the risk of bladder cancer. |

-- Personal or family history – having one or more close blood relatives diagnosed with bladder cancer, or having inherited a gene linked to bladder cancer, increases the risk of bladder cancer.
+Personal or family history | Most people with bladder cancer do not have a family history.
+However, having one or more close blood relatives diagnosed with bladder cancer, or having inherited a gene linked to bladder cancer, slightly increases the risk of bladder cancer. |

 More resources